SMNBDEIT/hanafi-guide/hanafi-guide/README.md

 # Hanafi Guide AI Assistant

-🕌 A chatbot that answers Islamic Fiqh questions strictly based on the Hanafi madhab.
+🕌 A chatbot that answers Islamic Fiqh questions strictly based on the Hanafi way.

 ## Features
 - Uses OpenAI for responses